YasuakiHonda/GaloisGroupSolver/README.md

 Finally, we compute solutions of the original polynomial from V based on the formulae obtained in the computing of Galois group.

+## How to use this package
+### if maxima-asdf is set up for your maxima
+You can use maxima-asdf to download the package from github, install it in the appropriate directory, and load it into maxima by using the following commands:

+    (%i1) install_github("YasuakiHonda","GaloisGroupSolver","master")$

+    (%i2) asdf_load_source("solve-solvable");

+    (%i3) SolveSolvable(x^3+2)$

+### if maxima-asdf not used

+You can download this package from Github as an zip archive.
+After you unzip the archive, you change in to the expanded directory.

+Then, invoke maxima and type the following commands:

+    (%i1) map(load, ["Gal.mac","FiniteGroup.mac","ExtendedField.mac","Stage3.mac","Verify.mac",SolveSolvable2.mac"])$

+    (%i2) SolveSolvable(x^3+2)$

 ## Development and test environments
 ### Development environment